-2 The Vice Dean shall be either the Dean of the Faculty of Engineering or Science who is not the Dean of the Graduate School.
+2 Either the Dean of the Faculty of Engineering or the Dean of the Faculty of Science who is not presently serving as the Dean of the Graduate School shall be appointed as the Vice Dean of the Graduate School.

-(Chair of the Major Field)
+(Chairs of Each Major Field)

-Article 4 The Chair of each of the major fields in both Master's and Doctoral Programs shall be appointed from among the professors.
+Article 5 Each of the major fields in both the Master's and Doctoral Programs shall be headed by a Chair, who shall be selected from the professors of the faculty.

-2 The term of the Chair is one year.
-Reappointment of the Chairship, however, may be made.
+2 The term of the Chairship is one year.
+Reappointment however, shall not be impeded by previous assumptions of the Chairship.